Catholic Church in Mozambique

 The Catholic Church in Mozambique is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-There are over 8,784 million Catholics (30.5%) in Mozambique, a former Portuguese colony.
+There are over 8.54 million Catholics in Mozambique, 27% of the population.

-The country is divided into twelve dioceses including three archdioceses.
+The country is divided into 13 dioceses including three archdioceses.

 The first mission was started by Portuguese Franciscans in 1500.

+In September 2022, ISIS-M attacked a Catholic mission in Nampula, killing an elderly missionary and burning down several structures.